Slope filtrations of log $p$-divisible groups

-When $\{ S_{i}\}$ satisfies the condition $(\ast)$, there exists a coherent log scheme $S$ which is a limit of $\{ S_{i}\}$ in the category of log schemes and we can describe $S$ explicitly as follows.
-The underlying scheme of $S$ is a limit of the underlying schemes of $\{ S_{i}\}$.
-The log structure of $S$ is the unique log structure such that the morphisms $S\to S_i$ are strict for all $i\in I$.
-Note that $S_{i}$ is fine (resp. fs) for each $i\in I$, $S$ is a limit of $\{ S_{i}\}$ in the category of fine (resp, fs) log schemes.
+When $\{ S_{i}\}$ satisfies the condition $(\ast)$, there exists a coherent log scheme $S$ which is the limit of $\{ S_{i}\}$ in the category of log schemes, and one can describe $S$ explicitly as follows.
+The underlying scheme of $S$ is the limit of the underlying schemes of $\{ S_{i}\}$.
+The log structure $\cM_{S}$ is the pullback log structure of $\cM_{S_{i}}$ by the natural projection morphism $S\to S_{i}$ for some $i$, which is independent of the choice of $i$ by the assumption $(\ast)$.
+Obviously, when $S_{i}$ is fine (resp.~fs) for each $i\in I$, the log scheme $S$ is the limit of $\{S_{i}\}$ in the category of fine (resp.~fs) log schemes.

 \begin{lem} Let $\{ S_{i}\}_{i\in I}$ be a cofiltered system of coherent log schemes satisfying the condition $(\ast)$.
-We put $S:=\displaystyle \varprojlim_{i\in I} S_i$.
+We put $S\coloneqq \varprojlim_{i\in I} S_i$.
 Then the canonical morphism

 is an isomorphism. \end{lem}